ryanfowler/fetch/README.md

 # The --json flag will set the content-type header to 'application/json'
 fetch -m PUT --json --data '{"key":"val"}' example.com

-# Send a JSON request body from a local file
+# Send a request body from a local file
+# The content-type will automatically be inferred from the file extension
-fetch -m PUT --json --data '@local/file.json' example.com
+fetch -m PUT --data '@local/image.jpeg' example.com

 # Use an editor to define the JSON request body
 fetch -m PUT --json --edit example.com